Fathers and Sons of the US Open - Golf Monthly

 Rory and Gerry McIlroy

 Graeme McDowell set a dangerous precedent for himself when it comes to Father’s Day by winning the 2010 US Open.
-His compatriot Rory McIlroy fell into a similar trap.
+His compatriot Rory McIlroy fell into a similar trap at Congressional Country Club in 2011.
+He would blow the field away by eight strokes.

-However, the three majors that have followed since have probably made up for the Father’s Days Gerry McIlroy hasn’t had a US Open trophy to admire.

 Maverick and Scott McNealy